ICO2S/symba/readme.txt

-            runs the AndroMDApp build goal in 'console' mode, once running, this allows you to execute any goal or subproject goal in the manner described above without having to specify the andromdapp:build goal or restarting maven (i.e. you can run the mda goal by typing 'mda', build the core module by type 'core', etc).
+            runs the AndroMDApp build goal in 'console' mode, once running, this allows you to execute any goal or subproject goal in the manner described above without having to specify the andromdapp:build goal or restarting maven (i.e. you can run the symba-mda goal by typing 'symba-mda', build the core module by type 'core', etc).

     Please note that you may use the '-o' flag at any time to avoid